 A thrift store provides basic needs.
 Most of the goods are low cost, but in an emergency the Samaritan Center of Hamilton County will offer vouchers for some shoppers.
-There may be furniture, clothing, and household items through.
+There may be furniture, clothing, and household items sold through the store.
 The charity may provide free vouchers for bedding, diapers, furniture, household appliances, Christmas toys, personal care products, Layettes filled with necessities for babies or newborns, and school supplies.
 Sometimes the center may have cleaning supplies that cannot be purchased with SNAP food stamps.

 The Samaritan Center food pantry relies on the generosity and efforts of local businesses as well as volunteers that are faithful supporters.
-The food pantry is invaluable to the community as well as Hamilton County Tennessee for individuals from the region with supporting documentation.
+The Community food pantry is invaluable to the community as well as Hamilton County Tennessee for individuals from the region with supporting documentation.

 Donations to the charity come from the Chattanooga Food Bank as well as individuals, can donations can be dropped off Monday through Thursday 9:00am - 4:00 p.m.
 This supplements the local food drives and individual donors.
 There are many other regional partners of the Food Pantry.
 They include churches, retailers, businesses, or other groups.
 They often take on a one-year commitment to furnish specific foods which may be apple juice, Spaghetti-Os, baked beans, milk, butter, and more.

-The Hamilton County Samaritan Center also holds Food Drives to collect Individual Donations.
+The Hamilton County Samaritan Center also holds Food Drives to collect Individual Donations as well.
 They are held by volunteers from individuals, churches, or businesses.
 Anyone interested in helping should call to make special arrangements.
 The drives allow nonprofits to buy grocery products from the Chattanooga Food Bank at a great discount.